 Whenever I was sad, I went to the place where dad used to bring me.
-When I was there, nothing bad could happen, because he was watching over me and he'd never let me get hurt.
+When we were there, nothing bad could happen because he was watching over me and he'd never let me get hurt.

-But maybe he isn't, I remember thinking, the cool wind leaving an icy path as the tears streamed my cheeks.
+But maybe he isn't, I remember thinking, the cool wind leaving an icy path as tears streamed my cheeks.
 My cheeks were pink from the cold, my right one stinging from the slap my mother had given me-but it wasn't her fault.
-She was hurting, too.
+She missed him, too.

-She missed him because she kept crying all the time.
-I wondered if I should bring her with me, so she could be close to dad, but a little voice inside my head told me that she wouldn't come.
+I used to wonder if I should bring her with me, so she could be close to dad, but a little voice inside my head just told me she wouldn't come.

 He's gone!
-She'd tell me, sounding so sad and loud, usually crying.
+She'd tell me, sounding so angry and loud, usually crying.

 Sometimes, I believed her.
 I'd been hurting a lot lately and dad never let me get hurt.
-My mom was sad, too, and he hated to see her sad.
-She cried a lot, sometimes shouting and screaming, always drinking from those bottles she seemed to have an endless supply of.
+Mom was upset, too, and he hated to see her like that.
+She cried a lot, sometimes shouting and screaming; always drinking from those bottles she seemed to have an endless supply of.

-As the cold, icy wind blew past me, I wiped the tears from my cheeks, feeling elation and hope fill my chest at the sight of the old, rusty, blackened bars.
-Even the shivers that ran through me couldn't stop my happiness, because I was safe.
-Dad was here.
+As the cold, icy wind blew past me, I wiped the wet from my cheeks, feeling elation and hope fill my chest at the sight of the old, rusty, blackened bars.
+Even the shivers that ran through me couldn't stop my happiness, because I was okay:

 The playground was the place I went to when I was sad.
-It wasn't just any playground, nor was it the playground as a whole, but more so the red swing set, with two swings side-by-side, little links joining the seat to the bars.
+It wasn't just any playground, nor was it the playground as a whole, but more so the red swing set, with two swings side by side, little links joining the seats to the bars.
 Dad used to push me high, but not too high-he never wanted me to fall.
 If we were alone, he'd sing me a song.

 This was the place where I felt safe.

 Though it was dark, I easily found the swing set, but I wasn't alone.
 A boy was sitting on one, but it wasn't my one, which I was glad for, because I'd have hated to have had to ask him to move.
-He was about my age, seven, and looked sad, though he wasn't crying.
+He was about my age-seven-and looked upset, though he wasn't crying.
 You don't have to cry to be sad, but the tears usually come.

-I remember wondering who he was.
-His head was tilted down, black hair blowing in the breeze, but he wasn't swinging.
+I remember wondering who he was: his head was tilted down, his black hair blowing in the breeze, but he wasn't swinging.
 Even though I didn't know him, I didn't want him to be alone-maybe we can hurt together, I remember thinking as I made my way over to him, wiping the tears from my cheeks.

 He didn't look up, nor did he say a word as I sat down on my swing.
-I didn't either, just stared at the ground where dad used to stand, pretending to run for cover as I kicked my feet at him.
-To this day, I can still hear his laughter; the warm, joyous and happy sound that echoed around me that night.
+I didn't, either; just stared at the ground where dad used to stand, pretending to run for cover as I'd kick my feet at him.
+To this day, I can still hear his laughter; the warm, joyous and cheerful sound that echoed around me that night.
 It brought a smile to my lips.

 But the boy wasn't smiling.
 He was still staring at the ground, like he didn't have a happy memory to make him smile.

-I remember feeling sad for him, wanting to cheer him up, even though I wasn't very happy myself.
+I remember feeling sorry for him, wanting to cheer him up, even though I wasn't very upbeat myself.
 I pushed my swing backwards a little bit-just the slightest bit, but it caught his attention.
-He looked up at me, caught my eyes with his beautiful blue ones that had me lost, even when I was seven.
+He looked up at me; caught my eyes with his beautiful blue ones that had me lost, even when I was seven.

-I remember the tension in the air.
+I remember the tension in the air that night.
 I was worried-was he going to swing?
 Would he get up and leave, angry at me for interrupting him?
-It was palpable-as thick as it can be between two children and a swing set, anyway-, but I can picture the smile he gave me even now, for it haunted me each and every night, and I wanted to know more about this boy who looked so sad.
+It was palpable-as thick as it can be between two children and a swing set, anyway-but I can picture the smile he gave me even now, for it haunted me each and every night, and I wanted to know more about this boy who looked so sad.